rdmorganiser/rdmo-docs/docs/installation/setup.md

 # Setup the application

 ## Basic setup

 To set up the application, create a new file `config/settings/local.py` in your cloned `rdmo-app` directory.
 For the example user with the home `/srv/rdmo`, this would now be `/srv/rdmo/rdmo-app/config/settings/local.py`.
+This file holds the main configuration of your RDMO installation.
+The file is ignored by git, so when you version your `rdmo-app` on e.g. GitHub, the information in this file is not disclosed.
+This is nessesary, since the file contains passwords and other secret, machine-specific information.

 You can use `config/settings/sample.local.py` as template, i.e.: